-In all though, the Deco X60 has just about enough for most users to feel like they can do all they want.
-You will not be overwhelmed by this mesh system, neither will you wish it had more in terms of general settings.
+In all, though, the Deco X60 has just about enough for most users to feel like they can do all they want.
+You will not be overwhelmed by this mesh system, and neither will you wish it had more in terms of general settings.

 Minimum Wi-Fi setting

 But you’ll definitely wish it had more when it comes to the Wi-Fi setting.
-Other than picking the name/password and turning on or off the Wi-Fi bands and their Guest networks, there’s nothing else you can customize.
+There’s nothing else you can customize besides picking the name/password and turning on or off the Wi-Fi bands and their Guest networks.

 The bottom line is with the Deco X60, you’ll have to live with the default Wi-Fi settings that TP-Link has put on the system.